nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

    :depth: 2

 This light switch sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a switch device that binds with lighting devices and changes the state of their LEDs.
-When configured together with the :ref:`Matter light bulb <matter_light_bulb_sample>` sample (or other lighting sample) and when using a Matter controller, the light switch can control one light bulb directly or a group of light bulbs remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
+When configured together with the :ref:`Matter light bulb <matter_light_bulb_sample>` sample (or other lighting sample) and when using a Matter controller, the light switch can control one light bulb directly or a group of light bulbs remotely over a Matter network built on top of a low-power, 802.15.4 Thread, or on top of a Wi-Fi network.
+Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific light switch device.
-This device works as a Thread :ref:`Sleepy End Device <thread_ot_device_types>`.
+In case of Thread, this device works as a Thread :ref:`Sleepy End Device <thread_ot_device_types>`.
 You can use this sample as a reference for creating your own application.

 Requirements